-Before we delve into the mind mapping exercise, I'll briefly introduce you to the concept of tags.
-Some other helpful resources for understanding tags are Making Productive Use of Tags in OmniFocus 3 (Membership Required), a detailed guide for using tags effectively, and Tags for OmniFocus 3 (Free), a directory that showcases the many uses for tags.
+Before we delve into the mind mapping exercise, I’ll briefly introduce you to the concept of tags.
+Some other helpful resources for understanding tags are Making Productive Use of Tags in OmniFocus 3 (Membership Required), a detailed guide for using tags effectively, and Tags for OmniFocus 3 (Free).
+This directory showcases the many uses for tags.

 Using Tags for Contexts

 David Allen’s Getting Things Done (GTD) methodology introduced the concept of “contexts”.
-In a nutshell, contexts define conditions that must be present in order to perform a given action.
+In a nutshell, contexts define conditions that must be present to perform a given action.

 For example, replacing a lightbulb in your living room would require that you physically be at home.
 And having a chat with your spouse about this summer’s vacation would require that your spouse be present in some form.
 Additionally, some actions might require your full attention, while others may be so easy that you could practically do them in your sleep.
 It can be helpful to distinguish between the two so that you’re making optimal use of your time.

 Tags can be used for more than just contexts.
 For example, you might have tags that are used to earmark activities for specific days of the week and ones that define a task’s relative importance or urgency.
 A tag essentially adds an attribute to a project, action group, or action that further defines its relevance.

 Using Tags to Keep Lists Short and Relevant

 Looking at a long list of incomplete actions tends to encourage feelings of overwhelm that can lead to procrastination.
 And this list may contain things that can’t currently be done, no matter how much time and energy you have available.